-Narcotic analgesics have in our country become a first line of defense against pain.
+Narcotic analgesics have become a first line of defense against pain in our country.
 Opioid analgesic pain relievers are now the most prescribed class of medications in the United States, with more than 289 million prescriptions written each year.1 In 2015 approximately 50% of all overdose deaths involved an prescription opioid.2 Meanwhile our healthcare providers receive inadequate training on pain management, and do not adequately perform or interpret opioid risk assessments.3,4 Together these factors have contributed to over 33,000 opioid related deaths in 2015.

 While it is uncertain as to how many overdose deaths can be attributed to workers’ compensation provided prescription medications, workers’ compensation injured workers, providers, and payers are indisputably being impacted.
 A 2014 NCCI research brief indicates that controlled substances accounted for 29% of total pharmacy spend for all active workers’ compensation claims.5 In addition to the risk of overdose the utilization of these medications can impact the recovery and the ability to return to work for the injured worker.